zhinst/laboneq-applications/examples/guide-building-blocks.md

 and break down the code line by line:

-* `@qubit_experiment`: This decorator creates a new experiment object and makes it accessible inside the `rotate_and_measure` function.
+* `@dsl.qubit_experiment`: This decorator creates a new experiment object and makes it accessible inside the `rotate_and_measure` function.
 It also finds the qubits in the function arguments (i.e. `q`) and sets the experiment calibration using them.

 * `def rotate_and_measure(qop, q, angle, count=10):`: These are ordinary function arguments, except for the detection of the qubit objects just mentioned.
 The `qop` argument supplies the set of quantum operations to use.
 The same function can be used to build an experiment for any qubit platform that provides the same operations.